-DBRS
+Morningstar DBRS

-Short-term debt Rating: R-1 (high)
+Short-term debt

-Short-term debt ratings provide an opinion on the risk that an issuer will not be able to meet its short-term financial obligations in a timely manner.
-Shortterm debt rated R-1 (high) is of the highest credit quality, indicative of an entity with an exceptionally high capacity to repay its short-term financial obligations.
+Short-term debt ratings provide an opinion on the risk that an issuer will not meet its short-term financial obligations in a timely manner.
+Short-term debt rated R-1 (high) is of the highest credit quality, indicative of an entity with an exceptionally high capacity to repay its short-term financial obligations.
 R-1 is the highest of six short-term debt rating categories.
 The R-1 and R-2 categories are further denoted with "high", "middle" and "low" subcategories.

-Long-term issuer rating Legacy senior debt(1)
+Long-term issuer rating Senior debt(1) Bail-in senior debt(2)